PriyaDevNow/The-Diabeater/README.md

 - HTML5
 - CSS3
+- Javascript

 ### **Frameworks, Libraries, Technologies & Programs Used**

 - Bootstrap version 5.2.3 – examples and icons – these assisted with styling and responsiveness of website
+- Fontawesome icons
+- Freesvg icons
 - Stockoverflow – to look up code
 - W3 Schools – to look up code
 - Gitpod - used for version control by utilising the Gitpod terminal to commit and push to GitHub
 - GitHub - used to save and store all files for this website after being pushed from Gitpod
 - Userpersona - to generate typical users of this website and ensure their pain points were alleviated by the website
-- Figma – I tried to use it to create wireframes but found it difficult so resorted to pen and paper
+- Figma – I tried to use it to create wireframes but found it difficult in the timeframe for this project so resorted to pen and paper
-- Coolors – for colour palettes
-- Adobe Color – for accessibility contrast ratios
+- Adobe Color – for colour palettes
 - Canva – for designing the logo
 - Google Fonts – font was imported from here
 - Google Dev Tools - to debug and for testing responsiveness